-Introduction to CrossFit Competition Planning
+Introduction to Competition Planning

-The goal of this handbook is to provide a helpful reference for CrossFit affiliate owners and coaches throughout the competition planning process.
+The goal of this handbook is to provide a helpful reference for affiliate owners and coaches throughout the competition planning process.
 Whether this is your first competition or you’ve already successfully planned many events, we hope that there’s something in here that will help.
-Something that most CrossFitters understand is that no matter how long you’ve been training, whether it’s been a day or a decade, there is always space to improve.
+Something that most athletes understand is that no matter how long you’ve been training, whether it’s been a day or a decade, there is always space to improve.

 We believe that event planners of all level will find something herein that helps you run the best competition possible.
 Our goal is to help you save time in the event planning process by giving you a roadmap with most helpful tips and tricks.
 Using this handbook will allow you to increase impact with your audience (athletes and spectators alike) — you want to leave your best impression from start to finish.
-This helps you to build reputation within your community, not just as a professional competition, but as a CrossFit affiliate.
+This helps you to build reputation within your community, not just as a professional competition, but as an affiliate.

 We welcome your feedback so that we can improve this document to better serve organizers and athletes around the world!
 Email us with your suggestions or questions about what you’d like to see on this page.